Case study

 Four conclusions the deployment confirmed.

 The first thing the deployment confirmed is that the value lives between systems, not inside them.
-Yardi held the data.
+Yardi held the data, and the leasing chatbot wrote leads straight into its CRM rather than into yet another tool.
 Microsoft 365 held the conversations.
-A half-dozen point solutions held everything else.
 The most expensive coordination work was happening in the gaps: a lead arriving in one inbox, a unit availability check in another, a draft response written by a third person who could not see the first two.
 None of those systems were broken on their own.
 None of them were ever going to fix that handoff problem either.
 Agents earn their keep precisely because they live in those gaps.
 They read from every system, write to every system, and keep the operational record continuous instead of fragmented.

 The third thing is that Canadian SMB operations need a different posture than the templates US vendors export.
 PIPEDA is not GDPR.
 The Residential Tenancies Act is not a model that any US-built property tool ships out of the box.
 Provincial WSIB and HST requirements show up in workflows that US software treats as edge cases.
 None of this is unsolvable, but it adds up.
 Building for the Canadian operator first, rather than localizing a US product later, removes a class of friction that compounds across every workflow.